Category:

 What is generative AI for legal contracts?

 Generative AI for legal contracts is a technology that can create and analyze agreements using advanced models trained on legal language.
 It can produce draft contracts, summarize terms, and speed up document review.
-While it offers many benefits, it still works best alongside human review to make sure every agreement meets your business needs.
+As the contract management landscape changes, these tools are becoming more common for teams that want faster contract work with human review still in place.

 Is there an AI for contracts?

 Yes.
 Several AI tools are designed specifically for contracts.
-They can draft new agreements, flag unusual terms, and support decision-making by pointing out key risks and potential benefits.
-These tools don’t replace human capabilities, but they make the process faster and easier.
+They can draft new agreements, flag unusual terms, and support decision-making by pointing out contract risks and potential benefits.
+These tools don’t replace human capabilities, but they can make the process faster and easier.

 How to use AI to make a contract?

-You start by uploading templates or past agreements.
+You can start by uploading contract templates or past agreements.
 The AI then generates a draft using that input, which you can edit and approve.
-After the draft is ready, a human should complete the document review to confirm that it’s correct and enforceable.
+After the draft is ready, a human should complete the document review to confirm that it’s correct, practical, and enforceable.

 Can AI enter into a contract?